Kafka

 #

-# Required if all options is used.
-No default, error on empty.
+# Required if all options are used.
+No default; error on empty.

 # Possible values: AtEnd, At, AfterMilli, AtStart, Relative, WithEpoch